BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

-> **Rationale local_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.
-Obsolete or can be simplified with DUAL_FUNDED_CHANNELS?
+> **Rationale user_balance_satoshi** User may want to have initial spending balance on their wallet or start with a balanced channel.

 **Example response body**